bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 69°
-- overcast clouds
+- broken clouds
-- 82% humidity
+- 61% humidity
 - 9 mph wind

 4.8 inches of rain in the past 24 hours